bindusri0702/Dravidian_Top2Vec/README.md

 5. Creates jointly embedded topic, document, and word vectors.
 6. Has search functions built in.

-This project uses the basic functions of Top2Vec like number of detected topics and name of topics detected for dravidian languages.
+This project focuses on the basic functions of Top2Vec like number of detected topics and name of topics detected for dravidian languages.

 <p align="center">
   <img src="images/dravidian_top2vec.jpg" alt="DravidianTop2Vec" width="50%">